Master’s in Pharmaceutical Sciences with emphasis in Pharmaceutics

 The M.S. in pharmaceutical sciences with emphasis in pharmaceutics deals with the science of dosage form design and embraces all facets of the process of turning a new chemical entity into a pharmaceutical product that can be safely and effectively used by patients.
 Pharmaceutics is a broad discipline within the pharmaceutical sciences dealing with the physical and chemical characterization of new drug substances, the formulation of drug substances into dosage forms, the in vitro and in vivo evaluation of formulations, and the development of robust manufacturing processes.
 The faculty in the Department of Pharmaceutics and Drug Delivery has expertise in the development of a variety of conventional and novel drug delivery systems including solid and liquid oral dosage forms, topical dosage forms, and advanced formulations for transdermal, ocular, intranasal, inhalation, and targeted delivery.
 The department has developed a core strength in hot melt extrusion technology for optimizing drug delivery and for advanced manufacturing applications.

-The deadline for application submission is April 1 for Fall admission and October 1 for Spring admission.
+The deadline for application submission is April 1 (rolling) for Fall admission and October 1 (rolling) for Spring admission.

 Admission to the graduate program in the Department of Pharmaceutics and Drug Delivery is open to superior students with a bachelor’s of science degree in pharmacy, chemistry, biology, chemical engineering, biotechnology or a related area.
 A “B” average or better in undergraduate coursework is required for consideration for admission.
 Admission is competitive, so it is unlikely that all students meeting the minimum requirements will be admitted.

-Students must submit scores from verbal and quantitative sections of the Graduate Record Exam (GRE).
-The minimum score varies from year to year depending upon the applicant pool.
-However, the average GRE scores of the students admitted within the last 5 years has been 300.
-International applicants also must take the TOEFL examination and score at least 550 on the paper-based test, 79 on the internet-based test, or 213 on the computer-based test.
+International applicants also must submit an English Proficiency Test score.
+To be considered for full standing admission, the applicant needs to submit scores of at least 79 on the TOEFL (ibt) or 6 on the IELTS.
 Two letters of recommendation, a resume, and a statement of purpose are used to evaluate candidates.
 You may apply to all of the graduate programs online and get additional application information from the University of Mississippi Graduate School website.

 The University of Mississippi